 While the mess isn’t atypical by Aikenhead’s standards, he says it reflects a lack of enforcement by the provincial government.

-“It’s definitely government inactivity,” said Aikenhead, who carefully maps the location and minute details of virtually every homeless encampment east of the Vedder Bridge in Chilliwack.
+“It’s definitely government inactivity,” said Aikenhead, who carefully tracks the location and minute details of virtually every homeless encampment east of the Vedder Bridge in Chilliwack.

 In the case of this specific homeless camp, Post Creek residents Derrick Kramer and Brian Smith took time out of their schedule Tuesday (Oct.
 1) to remove as much material as they could, minus the motorhome and metal.